aspose-total/Aspose.Total-Products/total/en/android-java/conversion/dot-to-csv/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert DOT to CSV in Android Applications or Online App" h2="Export DOT to CSV in Android via Java without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+The DOT format is a text-based file format used for representing graphs and networks.
+It is used for representing structural information such as diagrams of abstract graphs and networks.
+However, the CSV format is a widely used format for storing tabular data.
+It is a text-based format that stores data in a tabular form, with each row representing a record and each column representing a field.
+Therefore, it is necessary to convert DOT to CSV in order to store and manipulate the data in a tabular form.

+<h2>How Aspose.Total helps for dot to csv conversion</h2>

-By using [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/) you can integrate DOT to CSV conversion feature inside your android applications.
-Firstly, you can convert DOT to HTML by using feature-rich, document manipulation and conversion API [Aspose.Words for Android via Java](https://products.aspose.com/words/android-java/).
-After that, by using [Aspose.Cells for Java](https://products.aspose.com/cells/android-java/), you can convert HTML to CSV.
+Aspose.Total for Android via Java is a comprehensive suite of APIs that enables developers to integrate document manipulation and conversion features into their Android applications.
+It includes APIs such as Aspose.Words for Android via Java, Aspose.Cells for Android via Java, and many more.
+By using Aspose.Total for Android via Java, developers can easily convert DOT to CSV.
+Firstly, they can convert DOT to HTML by using feature-rich, document manipulation and conversion API Aspose.Words for Android via Java.
+After that, they can convert HTML to CSV by using Aspose.Cells for Java.
+This way, Aspose.Total for Android via Java helps developers to easily convert DOT to CSV.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}